What is art deco style?

 Josef Hoffman

 Josef Hoffman designed furniture, decor and architecture during the turn of the 20th century.
-His work, which often included grid-like patterns and furniture with straight vertical wooden bars, is thought to be an important influence for art deco designers.
+His work, which often included grid-like patterns and furniture with straight vertical wooden bars, is thought to be an important influence for Art Deco designers.

 August Perret

-August Perret designed one of the earliest examples of art deco buildings – the Théâtre des Champs-Élysées in Paris.
-He specialized in using reinforced concrete in his designs, and the theater’s exterior features this concrete along with the inset windows, geometric lines and sweeping curves characteristic of the art deco style.
+August Perret designed one of the earliest examples of Art Deco buildings – the Théâtre des Champs-Élysées in Paris.
+He specialized in using reinforced concrete in his designs, and the theater’s exterior features this concrete along with the inset windows, geometric lines and sweeping curves characteristic of the Art Deco style.

 Émile-Jacques Ruhlmann